More than 1,000 children abused by grooming gangs in Telford

 An independent inquiry found that rape, sexual abuse, brainwashing, drugging and other crimes had “thrived unchecked” in the Shropshire town since the 1970s.

+Similar findings were issued following the 2014 report into grooming gang activity in Rotherham and investigations in other towns, and the Telford report said that CSE “still exists today, and is prevalent across the country as a whole”.

-Chair Tom Crowther QC said “obvious signs” of exploitation such as teenage pregnancies and disappearances were ignored, as children were labelled as prostitutes or blamed for their “lifestyles” and perpetrators went free.
+Inquiry chair Tom Crowther QC said “obvious signs” of exploitation such as teenage pregnancies and disappearances were ignored, as children were labelled as prostitutes or blamed for their “lifestyles” and perpetrators went free.

-“Exploitation was not investigated because of nervousness about race,” because the perpetrators were mainly reported to be Asian men he concluded.
+“Exploitation was not investigated because of nervousness about race,” because the perpetrators were mainly reported to be Asian men, he concluded.

 “Teachers and youth workers were discouraged from reporting child sexual exploitation (CSE).
 Offenders were emboldened and exploitation continued for years without a concerted response.”